 If you’re planning a trip to Scotland, make sure to get out to the Highlands or coast as well as to cities like Edinburgh and Glasgow.
 The unspoiled landscapes really are spectacular and well worth a visit.
-We recently got a taste of St Andrews on a road trip from Edinburgh to Fife, a stunning region with a rich cultural and foodie heritage.
+Take a road trip from Edinburgh to Fife and St Andrews.
+This is a stunning region with a rich cultural and foodie heritage.

-Eagle-eyed readers will spot the faces of Rory McIlroy, Seve Ballesteros, Tiger Woods, Jack Niclaus and…Mary Queen of Scots who was a keen golfer.
+Eagle-eyed readers will spot the faces of Rory McIlroy, Seve Ballesteros, Tiger Woods, Jack Niclaus and Mary Queen of Scots who was a keen golfer.
 There are over 17,000 items of golfing memorabilia inside the museum, which showcases 500 years of golfing history.

 The restaurant is bright and airy with an open kitchen and pizza oven.
 They specialize in seasonal Scottish cooking with an Italian twist.

-From here, we headed through lovely countryside to one of the area’s top attractions, Kingsbarns Distillery.
+From here, head through lovely countryside to one of the area’s top attractions, Kingsbarns Distillery.
 After all, it would be rude to come to Scotland and not to taste any whisky, wouldn’t it!

-The building was constructed in around 1800 as part of East Newhall Farm by the ninth Earl of Kellie, Thomas Erskine, It’s been beautifully restored to include a cafe, exhibition and shop with a vast array of Wemyss malt whiskies, Darnley’s View gins and Rimauresq fine wines from the Wemyss family’s Provence vineyard.
+The building was constructed in around 1800 as part of East Newhall Farm by the ninth Earl of Kellie, Thomas Erskine, It’s been beautifully restored to include a cafe, exhibition and shop.

+There’s a vast array of Wemyss malt whiskies, Darnley’s View gins and Rimauresq fine wines.
+These wines come from the Wemyss family’s Provence vineyard.

 One of the most impressive features of the building is the “doocot” or dovecot.
 Back in the day, these 600 terracotta doo boxes housed a flock of pigeons.
 The ones below are not real but they had us fooled for a few minutes!

 You’ll learn a lot about the history of whisky and get to tour the distillery itself.
 Barley grown in Fife is combined with pure mineral-rich water in an aquifer, then milled, mashed, fermented and distilled.
 Only 33 casks a week are made, with maturation in oak casks for a minimum of 3 years.

-The new distillery and tasting area will soon open in a former farmer’s cottage.
-There are already 2 beautifully furnished taster ròoms in the main building and in addition to the gin and whisky tasting, they’re thinking about offering an afternoon tea and gin experience which should prove popular.
+The new distillery and tasting area is located in a former farmer’s cottage.
+There are 2 beautifully furnished taster rooms in the main building. and in addition to the gin and whisky tasting, they’re thinking about offering an afternoon tea and gin experience which should prove popular.